(CNN) — Paris perhaps? Or maybe New York, Rome or Tokyo?

 A generation of creative young chefs trained in some of the top culinary schools around the globe have returned to Peru to start applying their new skills and techniques to the Andean nation's vast reservoir of traditional recipes.

 The proof is in the elegantly plated pudding.

-In the 2017 edition of San Pellegrino's ranking of the world's 50 best restaurants, Lima is the only city that actually gets two eateries into the top 10, with fifth-placed Central and eighth-ranked Maido.
+In the 2019 ranking of the world's 50 best restaurants, Lima appears twice in the top 10, with sixth-placed Central and 10th-ranked Maido.

-Lima's top restaurants also have another advantage; while dining in such highly rated restaurants in Europe or North America might cost the equivalent of a monthly mortgage payment, here you can even get away with spending under $100 for a single meal.
+Lima's top restaurants also have another advantage; while dining in such highly rated restaurants in Europe or North America might cost the equivalent of a monthly mortgage payment, here you often get away with spending under $100 for a single meal.